morinlab/lymphopedia/B2M.md

 ## Experimental Evidence

 B2M mutations in B-cell lymphomas, particularly in DLBCL and PMBCL, lead to reduced MHC class I expression, enabling tumor cells to evade immune detection and destruction by cytotoxic T cells.
-This is often accompanied by mutations in the β2-Microglobulin gene, which further aids in immune evasion.[@challa-malladiCombinedGeneticInactivationa]
+This is often accompanied by mutations in the β2-Microglobulin gene, which further aids in immune evasion.[@challa-malladiCombinedGeneticInactivation2011]

 ## History